rickballard/CoCivium/docs/ops/CoWrap_Import_250828-0216/CoCivium_CoWrap_20250828_0604/02_CoEvolution.md

-# CoEvolution in CoCivium — Practical & Mythic (v0.1)
+# CoEvolution in CoCivium™ — Practical & Mythic (v0.1)

 **Why this exists.** We change fast, but we don’t break people.
 CoEvolution = many small, reversible moves guided by shared forces.